Joseph-Sailor-Usher/Room_Sync/Consideration of Implementation Frameworks.md

   A->>B: UDP SYN/first packet
   B->>A: UDP reply (session established)
 ```
+## Limitations
+Pure directory implementations fail if users are behind symmetric/port-dependent NATs; campus/enterprise firewalls.

 # Directory + UDP Hole-Punch (STUN)
-Add STUN so peers discover their server-reflexive (public) address and try to punch through.
+Add STUN so peers discover their server-reflexive (public) address and try to punch through.<br>
-Pros: Cheap; often works; keeps latency low by staying P2P.
+Pros: Cheap; often works; keeps latency low by staying P2P.<br>
-Cons: Not a complete solution; still fails with stricter NATs/firewalls; you end up hand-rolling parts of ICE.
+Cons: Not a complete solution; still fails with stricter NATs/firewalls; you end up hand-rolling parts of ICE.<br>
 Standards: STUN tells you your public IP:port, does keep-alives, and can check basic connectivity—but is not a full traversal solution.

+## Ports & Protocols
 ``` mermaid
 flowchart TD
   subgraph Cloud